emer/emergent/decoder/README.md

 # SoftMax

-The `SoftMax` decoder is the best choice for a 1-hot classification decoder, using the widely-used SoftMax function: https://en.wikipedia.org/wiki/Softmax_function
+The `SoftMax` decoder is the best choice for a 1-hot classification decoder, using the [SoftMax function](https://en.wikipedia.org/wiki/Softmax_function).

 Here's the basic API: